redox-os/rfcs/text/0000-io_uring.md

 consumer must distinguish between file descriptors local to a specific scheme, the its own global file descriptors.

+Since the kernel initiates these by itself, and keeps track of state, no dedicated syscall resembling `SYS_IORING_ENTER` needs to be called, since the kernel can simply check whether the epochs have been incremented or not.

 ### Deallocation
 The four `io_uring` memory regions are kernel managed, and thus they only require a close syscall on the consumer side, or `funmap` on the producer side.